 At this point, most people have been studying for the July bar exam for some amount of time, be it a couple of months or a couple of weeks.
 Regardless of when you started, now is a good time to take a quick step back from studying to take stock of how well you're studying.

 Specifically, figure out what's been working for you and, more importantly, what's not working.
 For example, if you’re studying with friends and it’s stressing you out, try a couple of days on your own.
 If you're going to a comprehensive bar exam class and not finding it helpful, try watching the videos online from a place where you can focus.

-One member of the Critical Pass team ditched the classes, and instead watched lectures online at night and spent the day studying – it made absorbing lecture material at night easier and allowed for energy during the day to study, memorize, and work on practice sets.
+One member of the Critical Pass team ditched the suggested bar prep schedule, and instead watched lectures online at night and spent the day studying – it made absorbing lecture material at night easier and allowed for energy during the day to study, memorize, and work on practice sets.